ewowi/StarDocs/docs/UserMod/UserModFixture Generator.md

 Fixtures can be generated (predefined) or manually created, see below.

-The fixture generator generetes predefined fixtures, specific parameters can be added e.g. size of panels etc:
+The fixture generator generates predefined fixtures, specific parameters can be added e.g. size of panels etc:

 <img width="129" alt="image" src="https://github.com/ewowi/StarDocs/assets/1737159/d7b89a67-2c2c-449f-86ca-c4f5b4a54c5d">